m-j-yates/Twitch-Performance/README.md

 This isn’t just an Excel file—it’s a performance engine.
 By combining analytical rigor with creative formatting, I’ve built a tool that helps streamers and analysts alike make smarter, faster decisions.

 ---
-# 🎮 My Twitch Viewership: Makeup vs. No Makeup
+# 🎮 My Twitch Viewership: How Personal Presentation Affects Viewership

 ## 📊 Dashboard Overview